cogtoolslab/physics-benchmarking-neurips2021/experiments/dominoes_pilot/preregistration_dominoes_pilot.md

  <!-- If you plan to explore your data to look for unspecified differences or relationships, you may include those plans here.
 If you list an exploratory test here, you are not obligated to report its results, but you are obligated to describe it as an exploratory result. -->
 We aim to explore the relation of demographic variables as well as the result of a one-trial spatial reasoning task on the performance of subjects: how does age, gender, educational status and the the result of a one-trial spatial reasoning task relate to the overall accuracy of a subject?

-Additionally, we aim to explore whether subjects show a consistent bias towards towards positive/negative predictions.
+Additionally, we aim to explore whether subjects show a consistent bias towards towards positive/negative predictions. left/right biases.

 <!-- We might also explore whether the speed of response predicts its correctness.
 Curve might be inverted U-shape: too fast or too slow leads to bad predictions.
 Perhaps too fast not, since the subjects always get 1500ms -->